-One of the most difficult aspects of fighting online fraud is the complexity of interconnected networks and all the moving parts that need consideration and coordination.
+One of the most challenging aspects of fighting payment fraud is the complexity of interconnected networks and all the moving parts that need consideration and coordination.
 Every step of the transaction chain is a potential attack vector or a friction point for a seamless customer journey.
-From front-end interfaces, such as websites and apps, to back-end services, such as eCommerce servers and payment systems, all require effective integration.
-Add in services such as identity verification, authentication, loyalty programs and transaction monitoring, and the technology stack considerations are immense.
+All require effective integration from front-end interfaces, such as websites and apps, to back-end services, such as eCommerce servers and payment systems.
+Adding in services such as identity verification, authentication, loyalty programs and transaction monitoring makes the technology stack considerations immense.

 Considering the constantly changing nature of the technology and fraud techniques and the sophistication of eCommerce solutions, properly handling payment fraud can seem like an overwhelming prospect.

-Fortunately, managing payment fraud need not be overly complicated, expensive or time consuming if you deploy a multi-layered approach, weaving in systems and capabilities to best match requirements.
-It’s really about taking a risk-based approach that considers your specific requirements and not the latest hype cycle.
-Understanding your customers, your payment flows, your security — all smart business strategies in any case — will provide fundamental tools and insight to create a robust risk-mitigation program.
+Fortunately, managing payment fraud need not be overly complicated, expensive or time-consuming if you deploy a multi-layered approach, weaving in systems and capabilities to best match requirements.
+It’s about taking a risk-based approach that considers your specific needs and not the latest hype cycle.
+Understanding your customers, payment flows and security — all smart business strategies in any case — will provide fundamental tools and insight to create a robust risk-mitigation program.

 Knowing your customers

-Consider regulated industries; they have always been at the forefront of the battle with fraudsters.
-Thus, they have well-established procedures to identify customers and understand the risk that they pose.
-These Know Your Customer (KYC) procedures are designed to prevent money laundering but also provide intelligence into the nature of the customer.
-Is this a real person?
+Consider regulated industries; they have always been at the forefront of the battle with fraudulent transactions.
+Thus, they have well-established procedures to identify customers and understand their risks.
+These Know Your Customer (KYC) procedures are designed to prevent money laundering and provide intelligence into the nature of the customer.
+Is this a natural person?
 Are they who they say they are?
 Is extra due diligence warranted for that customer?

-KYC is best performed at customer onboarding to help ensure that fraudsters are not able to even create an account.
-It’s important, though, that these procedures not create unnecessary friction in the customer journey; after all, most customers are legitimate, and introducing intrusive or complex steps can lead to abandonment, resulting in revenue loss.
+KYC is best performed during customer onboarding to help ensure that fraudsters cannot even create an account.
+These procedures mustn’t create unnecessary friction in the customer journey; after all, most customers are legitimate, and introducing intrusive or complex steps can lead to abandonment, resulting in revenue loss.